coanda/mcc-vapi/README.md

 ### Usage

-To use libmcc.vapi simply include the 'using Mcc;' statement at the top of your vala code and compile your application with '--pkg=libmcc' and the vapi in either the configured system vapidir or using the '--vapidir=/path/to/your/dir' option.
+To use libmcc.vapi simply include the 'using Mcc;' statement at the top of your vala code and compile your application with '--pkg=libmcc' and place the vapi in either the configured system vapidir or using the '--vapidir=/path/to/your/dir' option.